risk-first/website/menagerie/Complexity-Risk.md

 You could think of this section, then, as **Codebase Risk**:  We'll look, three separate measures of codebase complexity and talk about **Technical Debt**, and look at places in which **Codebase Risk** is at it's greatest.

-What is complexity risk?

- - Inertia
- - Technical Debt
- - Refactoring

-Encapsulation:  why is it useful?  (it turns a problem of cc i*o into i+o)  also from a psychollogical perspective.   plus, city walls.

-Context Switching/Locality

 ## Kolmogorov Complexity

 The standard Computer-Science definition of complexity, is [Kolmogorov Complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity).
 This is: